 At a very young age, children begin to explore their bodies by touching, poking, pulling, and rubbing their body parts, including their genitals.
 As children grow older, they will need guidance in learning about these body parts and their functions.

-Here's some information and tips to help parents tell the difference between "normal" sexual behaviors and behaviors that may signal a problem.
+Here's some information and tips from the American Academy of Pediatrics (AAP) to help you tell the difference between "normal" sexual behaviors and behaviors that may signal a problem.

 Touching/masturbating genitals in public or private

 Looking at or touching a peer's or new sibling's genitals

 Showing genitals to peers